textpattern/textpattern.github.io/tags/tag-basics/short-tags-macros-shortcodes.md

 </figure>
 ```

-Writing that block of nested markup each time you want to output an image with a caption is tedious, and a messy distraction in your article copy when editing.
-It’s also a pain to find and edit such markup when you need to.
-That’s not a good use of a CMS.
+Writing that block of nested markup each time you want a figure is tedious, and a messy distraction in your article copy when editing.
+It’s also a pain to find and edit such markup when you need to later.

 Instead, using the power of the `<txp:yield>` tag, Form template shortcodes, and the new short-tags functionality, you can create the nested markup block once, output it anywhere needed, and only make the specific data attributes dynamic, namely `id`, `class`, and `caption`.